Music for performance and Sightreading will be selected from the following:

 Pacific Lutheran University

 Musicians entering grade 9 and above (through age 21) in the upcoming academic school year are invited to apply.
 Audition tapes may be required depending on the instrument.
 Audition materials will be provided upon receipt of your application.

 The live-in festival attracts the talented, motivated and pre-professional young musician for a comprehensive program of summer music study and performance.
-Musical studies include chamber music, orchestra rehearsals, camp choir, masterclasses, orchestral techniques, visiting and live-in artists, section coaching, form analysis, music elements and history classes, daily concerts, faculty and student recitals.
+Musical studies include chamber music, orchestra rehearsals, masterclasses, orchestral techniques, visiting and live-in artists, section coaching, form analysis, music elements and history classes, daily concerts, faculty and student recitals.

 The Central Washington University campus features outstanding instructional and recreational facilities as well as modern residence and dining accommodations.
 It is located in sunny Ellensburg, Washington.
 This state of the art music facility is an inspirational setting for creativity.